METS-Programme/ugandaemr-usermanual/release-notes/ugandaemr-330.md

 ## New Features

-1. Community Pharmacy Dispensing (Lubwama add more details here)
+1. Community Pharmacy Dispensing
-   * ABC
+   * Enable and Disable CRPDDP Feature
+   * Ability to add Pharmacies as cohorts to which patients are added
+   * Add a CRPDDP Pharmacy to a client on the ART Summary page
-   * Reports - TBD
+   * Reports - ART Access Register
-   *

 2. ART Regimen Lines
    * Add a Regimen Change List Report to show the list of regimen change encounters in a period
    * Added handling of transfer-in regimens along with the current regimen (captured on the ART Clinical Encounter page).
 This allows a regimen change to be recorded for a patient who has transferred in but has had an ART Clinical encounter recorded with a different regimen from the transfer-in regimen
    * The Regimen Change form can be completed when a client only has the ART Summary page completed
 3. Reports
    * Added HMIS 105 Section 2.2: Maternity report
    * HMIS 106A uses the ART Regimen Lines feature to list patients on first line and second line regimens
-3.

 ## Bug Fixes
 1. DSDM
-   * Stability criteria now allows from 6 months to 1 year (Lubwama this is not clear to me from the Asana card)
+   * Stability criteria now allows from 6 months to 1 year
-   *
 2. Patient Flags
-   * Transfer Out Flags (Baluku)
+   * Transfer Out Flags
-   * Missed Appointment for Community Encounters (Baluku)
+   * Missed Appointment for Community Encounters
 3. ART Summary Card
    * The list of transfer-regimens now includes all available DTG regimens
 4. HTS Client Card